jlevy/lft/lft.md

 You can’t get away from the fact that some systems need high reliability and precision.
 In other cases, we can adapt to errors because the cost of errors is low.

-[^uptimevscorrect]: In engineering, “counting nines” traditionally refers to *service
-    availability* (uptime): 99.99% uptime means less than 52 minutes of downtime per year.
-However, the concept equally applies to *correctness nines* for critical processes.

 ### Exact and Inexact Processes

-Most complex human endeavors can be viewed as a **socio-technical system** that involves multiple people, tools, and written or unwritten processes.
+Most complex human endeavors can be viewed as a **socio-technical system**[^sociotech] that involves people, tools, and written or unwritten processes.
-Many activities are informal or ad-hoc, and some are more repeatable.
+Some activities in such a system are informal or ad-hoc, and some are more systemetized.

 As systems and products mature, processes are codified and automated for efficiency and consistency.
-And since software began “eating the world,” many of the tools and processes are implemented in software.
+And the decades since software began “eating the world,” many of the tools and processes are implemented in software.

 For example, in a mature software business, there is a process for how software is deployed as well as processes for customer support.